jentery/508/index.md

 ## Week 8 | 22 February | Change the Typeface.
 Print + Assemble It.

 What is the relation between print and digital typography?
 How do we think about them together?
+How does typography invite readers?

 Workshop: Making forms